 But to realize this kind of future, however impossible – to imagine anything better than what we presently have – it means we must wake up to the problems that our generation must deal with.

 Part of the apathetic nature of our generation lies in our awareness of large problems and our in-action to do anything about them.
 Indeed, this behavior, this conflict of mental awareness and physical inaction is in large-part what creates apathy.
-When one has ideals but doesn’t live by them, it creates a subtle but long-term conflict of self, because it’s not authentic living.
+When one has ideals but doesn’t live by them, it creates a subtle but long-term conflict of self because it’s not authentic living.
 Apathy is a coping mechanism for this conflict.
 Either you have to take action or you have to stop caring.
 One has to happen for your inner psychology to not go nuts.
 To suppress that empathy and anger in the face of or awareness of oppression is usually the path of least resistance.

 Yes, if we do seek the other path, we will get angry.
 Yes, there will be difficulties and we will be face to face with the true injustices of the world as they exist today.
 But ultimately, this anger can be a good thing.
 If we can channel it into creating new systems of living and cultivating the positive values we believe in it will be a hell of a good thing.
 So trust your instincts.
 Tap into the feelings you have in your gut, because an amazing thing happens when you do start to take action – your cynicism dissolves.
 Suddenly, everything isn’t hopeless, and you realize we can change the world.
 Suddenly, you have the power to choose for yourself.
 We can do it if we just work on doing it.

 Now, let’s skip ahead a few years.
 You’ve gotten engaged.
 You’re reading alternative news.
-You’re involved in at least one local activist group and are working on projects that will affect change on multiple levels of society.
+You’re involved in at least one local activist group and are working on projects that will effect change on multiple levels of society.
 You’re a damn awesome person! …in other words, and probably better in bed, too.

 But, there’s a danger here.
 After a while, drugs can pose another potential problem.
 When we get fired up to change things and have begun to do the work that it’s going to take to make it happen, the changes we seek will still not come to fruition for some time.
 The large paradigm-shifting change we envision may be more than a generation away.
 What we will experience until then will be many small, sometimes large, but often immediately intangible differences that won’t be noticed until they have begun to stack up.

 I noticed that after I had begun to do some of this work, it seemed like partaking in some of my old favorite hobbies was okay, now that it was accompanied by some more substance.
-I’d do the work, but a week later, many months later, now a couple years later, the big problems are still all there, so in the mean time it made sense to go out and party.
+I’d do the work, but a week later, many months later, now a couple years later, the big problems are still all there, so in the meantime, it made sense to go out and party.

 The danger is, when going out to “find release” from our Monday morning problems, or our global-local problems, we risk depleting the energies we could otherwise give to solving the problem.
 We need energy to solve issues or think creatively, and partying like a rock-star will very well make us energized for the night, but likely burnt out in the morning.